 Gas flooding the Montney in fashion

-Without AppIntel, how would you find all the Montney flood strategies?
-In AppIntel you just type into the KiP search box Montney flood .
+Without AppIntel, how would you be a quick copy of all the new Montney flood strategies?
+In AppIntel you just type into the KiP search box Montney flood

 One operator is gas flooding her Montney project.
 Although primary recovery is very small, she expects gas flooding will increase reserve recovery by an additional 60%.